Predestination vs Free Will Paradox

 But because of their rejection of the Torah of YHVH, all those ancient and modern Christian theologians have missed the Word of YHVH.
 YHVH continues with what is the key answer to the artificially created debate of predestination vs free will.
 We read,

 Behold, I have set before you today life and good, and death and evil, in that I am commanding you today to love Yehovah your Elohim, to walk in His ways, and to guard His commands, and His laws, and His judgements.
 And you shall live and increase, and Yehovah your Elohim shall bless you in the land which you go to possess.
 But if your heart turns away, and you do not obey, and shall be drawn away, and shall bow down to other gods and serve them, I have declared to you today that you shall certainly perish, you shall not prolong your days in the land which you are passing over the Yarden to enter and possess.
 I have called the heavens and the earth as witnesses today against you: I have set before you life and death, the blessing and the curse.
-Therefore you shall choose life, so that you live, both you and your seed, (Deu 30:15-19)
+Therefore, you shall choose life, so that you live, both you and your seed, (Deu 30:15-19)

 Here are the commentaries of Rashi on “you shall choose life” which may help us better understand the will of YHVH, “God says: ‘Even though you have free choice, nevertheless, I instruct you to choose the portion of life’.”
 It is like a man who says to his son, “Choose for yourself a fine portion of my estate” and then directs him to the best portion, saying to him, “This is the portion which you should choose for yourself!”
+In the passage above, we find the will of YHVH, the predestination and the will of the people.

 Predetermination: I have set before you today life and good, and death and evil, in that I am commanding you today to love Yehovah your Elohim, to walk in His ways, and to guard His commands, and His laws, and His judgements. is the predetermination which YHVH set before the people.
 This is also His will for all mankind to do: “choose life or death”.